lloc/Multisite-Language-Switcher/docs/appendices/acknowledgment.md

 # Acknowledgment

-[​Luca Tumedei](https://github.com/lucatume) wrote the **Content Importer** classes.
+[Luca Tumedei](https://github.com/lucatume) wrote the **Content Importer** classes.
 This is can be activated in the admin dashboard and is helpful if you want to create translations of starting from a copy of a post.

 The **flags** are already included in the compressed file.
 In a sub folder are .PNG format icons made by [Mark James](http://famfamfam.com/) whom I thank for his super work!